 Compensation and Start Date:

-$12.00/hr. plus overnight food/camping or lodging expenses as needed.
-Paid
+$12.00/hr. plus overnight food/camping expenses as needed.
+The position

-leave available for holidays; and unpaid leave permitted for cultural
+internship.
+Paid leave available for holidays; and unpaid leave permitted

-events and supervisor approved vacation.
-This is a full-time temporary
+for cultural events or supervisor approved vacation.
+This is a full-time

-Employment term runs from August 13th – November 1st with the possibility
+Employment term runs from August 20th through November 15th.

 hire), and those who identify as a member of a Native American Tribe, or